-During the last fortnight there have been cheeses and pate and nog.
+During the last fortnight, there have been cheeses and pate and nog.
 Myriad boxes of Trader Joe’s items ripped asunder accompanied by clank upon clank of wine bottles bested.
 Which is nothing to speak of the pork.
 The fried spam speared with pineapple held aloft while pontificating.
 The sausage rolls, the scotch eggs, the sausages wrapped snug by bacon.
 I am the porcine Oppenheimer, shatterer of aorta.
-My days are now spent alternating between googling the symptoms of gout, while performing CPR on the disemboweled bladder of a wine box.
+My days are now spent alternating between googling the symptoms of gout while performing CPR on the disemboweled bladder of a wine box.
 Breathe goddamn it, breathe!

 While not a new restaurant, I only stopped by Pho 777 for the first time in 2022, and I’m quite gruntled (it’s a word!)
 I did.
-The restaurant can be found just off Redwood (1835 W 3600 S) opposite the South East Asian market, Kim Heang.
+The restaurant can be found just off Redwood (1835 W 3600 S) opposite the Southeast Asian market, Kim Heang.
 The menu is a compendium of more than a hundred options and our initial trip suggested this might be overreach.
 The first item we selected was out of stock.

 Thankfully it was also this visit where I sampled 777’s bo luc lac, AKA shaking beef ($18.50).
 If you’re looking to get your bestie hooked on Vietnamese cuisine in one mouthful, this is the gateway drug.
 Tender pieces of filet mignon are cooked with the unmistakable fingerprints of vigorous wok hei – flecks of brisk char coat the beef which yields to a ruby interior.
 It’s a deceptively nuanced balance, a motif you’ll encounter again and again here.
 The rapidly composed dish is finished with onions in a sweet and salty mix of soy and oyster sauce.
-Priced under twenty bucks it’s a generous serving, and based off this dish alone I return time and again throughout the year.
+Priced under twenty bucks it’s a generous serving, and based on this dish alone I return time and again throughout the year.

 The centerpiece of the menu is undoubtedly the pho – the famed Vietnamese soup noodle dish responsible for a litany of dad puns.
 The broth at Pho 777 is as good as any I’ve had in town (the inimitable Pho King agrees).
-Rendered fat shimmers gossamer like on the surface, spices like cardamom and cinnamon lurk.
-A notable pho broth is a beguiling concoction, clean and light flavors betraying the complexity of their preparation.
+Rendered fat shimmers gossamer-like on the surface, and spices like cardamom and cinnamon lurk.
+A notable pho broth is a beguiling concoction, with clean and light flavors betraying the complexity of their preparation.
 I believe this video on the P777 Instagram shows some of that particular magic in action.

 To that bubbling broth go rice noodles and a selection of meats and proteins – your choice of course.
-Pho 777 offer up fifteen different combinations, oxtail to tendon to tofu.
+Pho 777 offers up to fifteen different combinations, from oxtail to tendon to tofu.
 I go with rare beef and brisket ($12.50) bolstered by a bobble of meatballs ($4.00) for good measure.
-On the side it’s a farmer’s market of basil, onions, crisp beansprouts and sliced jalapeño.
+On the side, it’s a farmer’s market of basil, onions, crisp beansprouts, and sliced jalapeño.
 There’s even cilantro extranjero among the herbaceous pile.
 I don’t think I’ve seen the leafy green at any other Pho joint in town.
 Hoisin and chili oil also come on the side.
 From there it’s all on you chef, build the bowl of your dreams however you please.
 I should note that Pho 777’s chili oil is potent stuff but I will neither confirm nor deny the debilitatingly molten results of deploying a full tub to your pho.

 Despite pleas from loyalists to keep this one under the relative radar, it’s my duty to share for those yet to stumble over Pho 777’s refreshingly enlivening charms.
-After all, it’s either this or the treadmill right.
+After all, it’s either this or the treadmill right?